hove-io/transit_model/src/documentation/nl_syntus_fares_read.md

 The *dest_stoparea_id* should have an associated stop_point with a complementary code of type `gtfs_stop_code` that matches the value of *ProjectedPointRef{ref}* (without the network prefixe, if any) of the *ScheduledStopPoint* in the *ServiceFrame* whose *id* is referenced by *EndStopPointRef{ref}* in the *DistanceMatrixElement*.

-If no matching is found for the origin or the destination stop, then the stop is ignored and no rule is created.
+If no matching is found for the origin or the destination stop, then the stop is ignored and no rule is created and the corresponding `Ticket` is discarded.